ppalucki/owca/docs/api.rst

     Responsible for collecting data from /proc/PID/sched metric:
     - task_sched_stat (lines with ':'),
     - task_sched_stat_numa_faults (numa_faults field).
-    By default sched is enabled and all metrics (lines from /proc/PID/sched containg ':') will be collected.
+    By default "sched stats" are disabled no metrics. will be collected.
 False means disable the collection.

     If string is provided it will be used as regexp to match key (string before ':')